Anand Murugesan

 News

-Starting May 2024, I’ll join Jean-Robert Tyran at the University of Vienna to research “Emotions in Politics,” funded by a Horizon Europe grant
+Starting June 2024, I’ll work part-time at the University of Vienna to research “Emotional Politics of Democracies” with Jean-Robert Tyran, funded by a Horizon Europe grant.

 Demystifying causal inference (availabe on Amazon)